 The below list of primary inputs and contextual data is recommended to be specified and tracked by the program database to inform the evaluation and apply the savings properly.

-Equipment type: PTAC, PTHP, or RAC

-Equipment configuration category: Standard/non-standard or room AC

-Decision/action type: ROB, NC, or ER
+Decision/action type: ROB, NC, ER, system type conversion

 Building type

 Climate zone

-Baseline equipment rated cooling and heating capacities

 Baseline number of units

+Baseline equipment type

-Baseline cooling and heating efficiency rating
+Baseline rated cooling and heating capacities

-Baseline make and model

-For ER Only: Baseline age and method of determination (e.g., nameplate, blueprints, Customer reported, not available)
+For ER only: Baseline age and method of determination (e.g., nameplate, blueprints, Customer reported, not available)

 For ER only: Photograph of retired unit nameplate demonstrating model number, serial number, and manufacturer if blueprints are not provided; if photograph of nameplate is unavailable or not legible, provide a photo or description documenting the reason why the nameplate photo was unobtainable (alternate forms of documentation can be approved at the evaluator’s discretion)

-Installed equipment type

-Installed equipment rated capacity

 Installed number of units

+Installed equipment type (PTAC, PTHP, RAC)

+Equipment configuration category: Standard/non-standard or room AC

+Installed rated cooling and heating capacities

-Installed efficiency rating
+Installed cooling and heating efficiency ratings

-Installed make and model
+Installed manufacturer and model

-Installed unit AHRI certificate
+Installed unit AHRI/DOE CCMS certificate or reference number

 For retrofit only: Proof of purchase: invoice showing model number; a photo of the model number on product packaging and installed unit(s); OR an evaluator pre-approved inspection approach

 For new construction only: Proof of purchase: invoice showing model number; a photo of the model number on product packaging and installed unit(s); as-built design drawings; HVAC specifications package that provides detailed make and model information on installed unit(s); OR an evaluator pre-approved inspection approach

+For Other building type only: A description of the actual building type, the primary business activity, the business hours, and the HVAC schedule.

 References and Efficiency Standards